Somers High School (New York): Controversy

-In 2022, Somers School District Superintendent Dr. Raymond Blanch removed an English teacher from the classroom mid-lesson after parents of those students reported being upset at the content she presented as part of an optional activity on racial identity using excerpts from Me and White Supremacy by Layla Saad.
+In 2022, Somers School District Superintendent Dr. Raymond Blanch removed an English teacher from the classroom mid-lesson after students' parents reported being upset at the content she presented as part of an optional activity on racial identity using excerpts from Me and White Supremacy by Layla Saad.
 On November 10, 2022, the Somers Central School District issued a letter from Blanch in which he admitted, "The English Department was not specifically prohibited from using this text after it had been removed from the summer reading list in June 2021."